christyyjj/habit-tracker-garden/README.md

 # Habit Tracker Garden
-A react-vite project working with Vanilla CSS, reimagine habit tracking by integrating it with a engaging virtual garden.
+A react-vite project working with Vanilla CSS <br>
+Reimagine habit tracking by integrating it with a engaging virtual garden

-🌻 Daily Habit
+🌻 Daily Habit <br>
-🌼 Weekly Habit
+🌼 Weekly Habit <br>
-🌷 Monthly Habit
+🌷 Monthly Habit <br>

-Build new habits and persist your effort to nourish your habit plants.
+Build new habits and persist your effort to nourish your habit plants <br>
-Immersive habit tracking experience with the joy of cultivating a virtual garden.
+Immersive habit tracking experience with the joy of cultivating a virtual garden

-Habits built are stored in the browser local storage.
+Habits built are stored in the browser local storage for simple demo